Sugimuralab/ImageBasedParameterInferenceForEpithelialMechanics/README.md

 ## Description

 Image-basde parameter inference has been reported in Ogita et al. 2022 [1].
 It estimates parameters of the Cell Vertex Model (CVM) and selects the most predictive model among tested from image data of epithelial tissue.
-See Ogita et al. 2022[1] for details.
+See Ogita et al. 2022 [1] for details.

 The script for Bayesian force inference can be found [here](https://github.com/IshiharaLab/BayesianForceInference).

-Using a input file that contains the information about detected vertices, edges, cells, and coordinates of cell vertices from an image of epithelial tissue, one can use the scripts to perform image-based parameter inference with "ParameterEstimation.py".
+Using a input file that contains the information about the position and connectivity of cell vertices from an image of epithelial tissue, the scripts can be used to perform image-based parameter inference with "ParameterEstimation.py".

 ## Requirement